 Call now to be connected to a treatment provider.

-When we are of service to others, we have a new purpose that separates us from a past of addiction and enables us to re-engage with each moment.
+When we are of service to others, we have a new purpose that helps us move on from a past of addiction and enables us to re-engage with each moment.
 When we volunteer at homeless shelters or animal shelters, for instance, we are not giving into emotions such as self-pity or selfishness.
 When we decide to commit to a job, we are demonstrating responsibility for ourselves and others.
 We can lead by example in our usefulness to others, encouraging them to live a more focused life.

 The Usefulness Of Our Pain And Trauma

 As we practice self-love and self-forgiveness and gather self-awareness, we understand what triggers our emotions.
 An act of service, as well as an opportunity to bond, can arise from sharing our story with others.
 We can use our voices to write or discuss our core change in groups or in our relationships.
 We can offer words of wisdom to others struggling with addiction or co-occurring disorders with the respect they deserve.
 We can be useful to others by sharing our pain or trauma to connect with others and show them that we can overcome our struggles.
 Providing hope and inspiration while being a positive role model can help others overcome their own personal challenges.

 Know Someone Ready To Create A More Useful Life?

 Feeling like you can’t help others creates frustration, anxiety, and helplessness.
 If you, a friend, or a loved one is desperately needing healing for their addiction, contact a treatment expert today.
 A treatment expert will guide you into the best rehab facility for you, allowing you to heal and connect with others.

 What are you struggling with?